-- Linda □ is there any private sale in phase 1 □ expressed concern with pepper potting - MM we can investigate the tenures with the links to the next phase - Linda what about those who want to move off site - DP □ 3,500 stock, A2D development programme within 3 miles plus further afield □ geographical spread □ plus off site decants - Linda what about renting those properties we didn't sell - Linda 🗆 how can we help first time buyers - DP received this favourably - SH we will do a very detailed housing needs survey and ascertain what people want to be involved with - Linda □ size standards □ what are we doing all replacement properties will be to Parker Morris + 5%
+- Linda is there any private sale in phase 1 expressed concern with pepper potting - MM we can investigate the tenures with the links to the next phase - Linda what about those who want to move off site - DP 3,500 stock, A2D development programme within 3 miles plus further afield - geographical spread - plus off site decants - Linda what about renting those properties we didn't sell - MM explained difference between buy to let rather than build let with institutional investors - managed by A2D as the whole of the block.
+Talked through problems for 1st time buyers in the future - Linda how can we help first time buyers - DP Shared Ownership / Let to Buy / market rent / REAL start - Sarah wanted a mix of people but this could be intermediate / low cost and not just difference between private and social rent - Linda the housing needs survey will feed the decant programme we need - we can get out our tenure mix from this - AP explained how we can have mix of tenures on each street - Sarah / Linda received this favourably - SH we will do a very detailed housing needs survey and ascertain what people want to be involved with - TS we want to meet people individually to build relationships and guage peoples views - Linda size standards what are we doing

-Shared Ownership / Let to Buy / market rent / REAL start

-- Sarah

-- wanted a mix of people but this could be intermediate / low cost and not just difference between private and social rent

-- Linda

-the housing needs survey will feed the decant

-programme we need

-we can get out our tenure mix from

-this

-- Sarah / Linda

-- TR

-all other tenures to HOI

-- IJ Can we get funding on our PD for extra flexibility

-- MM

-yes we can

-- TS = stated we will include the standards / sizes of the units within the bid

-- Linda 🗆 question re: Sainsburys

-- Maria □ wanted confirmation again on this □ team agreed

-- MM

-working up a scheme for this and effect on the community - MB reiterated that we don't want to see any negative impact from Sainsburys or detriment to housing - Sarah actually mixed views could be beneficial but a lot are wary about it the supermarket is part of the brief and will be evaluated but the project priority is for housing - MH \square what is everyone's view on pepper potting - IJ □ no unified answer □ they recognise its complicated and happy for bidders to share their proposals - MH □ of all of phase 1 is affordable □ i.e. not private housing - All \(\text{ok} \) ok if it is still mixed - All asked to provide comment - Sadj/Neil □ scheme needs to stack up
+- TR all replacement properties will be to Parker Morris + 5% all other tenures to HOI - IJ Can we get funding on our PD for extra flexibility - MM yes we can - TS stated we will include the standards / sizes of the units within the bid - Linda question re: Sainsburys - Maria wanted confirmation again on this team agreed - MM working up a scheme for this and effect on the community - MB reiterated that we don't want to see any negative impact from Sainsburys or detriment to housing - Sarah actually mixed views could be beneficial but a lot are wary about it - does provide good security at different times - Maria if Sainsburys is viable not necessarily at odds with the community the residents haven't been consulted on this - MB the supermarket is part of the brief and will be evaluated but the project priority is for housing - MH what is everyone's view on pepper potting - IJ no unified answer they recognise its complicated and happy for bidders to share their proposals - MH of all of phase 1 is affordable i.e. not private housing - All ok if it is still mixed - All asked to provide comment - Sadj/Neil scheme needs to stack up - Maria do not shut the door to commercial enterprise for jobs, does like the crescent re-assurance about affordability